TIY-LR-FEE/assignments/18-weather-api/README.md

 2. When the Weekly button is clicked, the information from Explorer Mode should be displayed below the buttons.

-3. When the Hourly button is clicked, instead display an hour by hour forecast for the current day.
-This information is in the API call you made in Explorer Mode.
+3. When the Hourly button is clicked, instead display the forecast in 3 hour blocks for the current day.
+You'll have to make a new api call to `http://api.openweathermap.org/data/2.5/forecast?lat=<latitude>&lon=<longitude>&APPID=<API Key>&units=imperial` to receive this information.
 Visually, it should look similar to Weekly mode, except with hours instead of days of the week.

-4. When the page first loads, automatically load the Hourly section.
+4. When the page first loads, automatically load the Weekly section.

 5. Change the style of the button for the section they're currently on so that they know it's the current state.